Wang Yi

-Wang Yi (王毅 (Wáng Yì); born 19 October 1953) is a Chinese diplomat and politician who is the Director of the Chinese Communist Party (CCP) Central Committee Foreign Affairs Commission Office and the Minister of Foreign Affairs.
+Wang Yi (王毅 (Wáng Yì); born 19 October 1953) is a Chinese diplomat and politician who is the director of the Central Committee Foreign Affairs Commission Office of the Chinese Communist Party (CCP) and Minister of Foreign Affairs.

-Born in Beijing, Wang studied Japanese at the Beijing International Studies University.
+Born in Beijing, Wang studied Japanese at Beijing International Studies University.
 He joined the Asian section of the Ministry of Foreign Affairs after his graduation.
 In 1989, he was sent to the Chinese embassy in Japan and served there for five years.
 From 1997 to 1998, Wang was a visiting scholar at the Georgetown University in the United States.
-After his return, he became assistant minister and the director of office of policy research.
+After his return, he became assistant minister and the director of the office of policy research.
 In 2001, Wang was elevated to Vice Minister of Foreign Affairs in charge of Asian affairs.
 From 2004 to 2007, he served as the Chinese ambassador to Japan.

 Wang served as the Director of the State Council Taiwan Affairs Office from 2008 to 2013.
 In 2013, Wang was appointed as the Minister of Foreign Affairs.
 From 2018 to 2023, he also served as a State Councilor of China.
-In 2022, he became a member of the CCP Politburo, and was succeed succeeded by Qin Gang as foreign minister.
+In 2022, he became a member of the CCP Politburo, and was succeeded by Qin Gang as foreign minister.
 In 2023, after Qin Gang's removal, Wang Yi was reappointed as foreign minister.

 Early and personal life

 Wang was born in Beijing.
 After graduating from high school in September 1969, he was sent down to Northeast China.
 He subsequently served in the Northeast Construction Army Corps in Heilongjiang Province for eight years.

-In December 1977, Wang returned to Beijing and in the same year was enrolled in the department of Asian and African Languages of Beijing International Studies University.
-He studied Japanese at the institution, graduating in February 1982 with a bachelor's degree.
+In December 1977, Wang returned to Beijing and enrolled at Beijing International Studies University, where he studied Japanese.
+He graduated in February 1982 with a Bachelor of Literature in foreign languages.
 He is known to speak fluent English and Japanese.

 Wang is married and has one daughter.
 His wife, Qian Wei, is the daughter of Qian Jiadong, a former diplomatic secretary to Premier Zhou Enlai.